elkcityhazard/chef-frank/content/recipes/dessert-recipes/no-egg-chocolate-cake/index.md

 date: 2019-12-16T16:40:30+00:00

 ---
-Quick Easy Chocolate Cake Uses no Egg and only Takes 5 Minutes, Then In The oven It Goes.
+Quick Chocolate Cake Uses no Egg and only Takes 5 Minutes, Then In The oven It Goes.
 Great for Egg Allergies.
 Make Cupcakes and [Frost][1] For Birthdays or any Party.<figure>

 ![No Egg Chocolate Cake][2] <figcaption>Can you believe that this beautiful chocolate cake has no egg?</figcaption></figure>

-## Quick Easy No Egg Chocolate Cake Ingredients
+## Quick No Egg Chocolate Cake Ingredients

   * 2 1/2 c flour
   * 1/2 tsp baking soda